Communicate with Compassion in Christchurch – May 2019

 Early registration (over a week before the course) is reassuring to us and helps us relax into our preparation for teaching.
 Would you be willing to send $50 or more to hold your place as registration?
 Places are limited.
-Balance of Koha/Donation requested by Sept 27 for our Christchurch September course.
+Balance of Koha/Donation requested by Tuesday May 7

 We thank you in advance for your commitment to your learning, and putting time aside to create a better world for us all to live in.

 **Why do we request a Koha/Donation?
 To meet needs for Support/Choice/Appreciation/Acknowledgement

-$50 of the fee covers printing, venue and morning and afternoon teas.
+$50 of the donation covers basic printing, venue and morning and afternoon teas.